roq-trading/roq-docker-demo/README.md

 # roq-docker-demo

-Demonstrates how to install and use Roq services from inside a container.
+Demonstrates how to install several Roq services into container image and how to manage these using Supervisor.

 ## Prerequisites